Tokyo Chorus: Plot

 One day, Sugako, Tsuma, Mr. and Mrs Omura (Choko Iida) are cooking big plates of curry rice.
 Omura invites his schoolmates to the restaurant for a meeting.
 The class sits at the table and drinks happily.
 As they eat, a letter arrives from the Ministry of Education; it is a notification of a job for Okajima, teaching English in a small rural town at a girls school.
 After discussing the matter, Okajima and his wife return to the dining room, and the final student arrives "late as always".
 Everyone celebrates and breaks out into song.

 Release

 The film was released in Japan in 1931.
 It did not see a release in the U.S. until 1982.
 It was released in Japan on DVD as part of a box set from Shochiku Company in 2003.
 It was released with a new score by Donald Sosin on DVD in the U.S. in 2008 through The Criterion Collection.

 Cast

+Reception

+Leonard Maltin gave it three and a half of four stars: "Elegant, emotionally resounding social drama with comedic touches involves the everyday struggles of a Tokyo family. ...
+Ozu offers poignant commentary on the plight of the unemployed and movingly contrasts the carefree nature of childhood to the stresses of adult responsibility."